Finest Hour by Tim Clayton - ISBN: 9781444710199

 Seventy years ago, as Hitler’s army continued its relentless advance across Europe, Britain - a country ill-prepared for war - faced its darkest hour.

-Acclaimed as ‘Brilliant’ and ‘Compelling’, Finest Hour recreates the terror, tragedy and triumph of the Battle of Britain through the testimony of the very men and women who were there.
-Taken from the diaries, letters and memoirs of those who survived it - and those …
+Acclaimed as ‘Brilliant’ by the Daily Mail and ‘Compelling’ by the Telegraph, Finest Hour recreates the terror, tragedy and triumph of the Battle of Britain through the testimony of the very men and women who were there.
+Taken from the diaries, letters and memoirs of those who survived it - and those who lost their lives - Finest Hour c…

 Book Details